-If a status-checking port monitor is running for the first time, since there is no last known status for comparison, the monitor will treat the port's status as "up", and re-check at configured intervals for the next 60 minutes.
-After this period, the port monitor's status will be reset to OK.
-This behavior exists to prevent false positives where an administrator has removed network cables during maintenance, but has not set the network device's ifAdminStatus to "down" or "testing".
+If a status-checking port monitor is running for the first time, because there is no last known status for comparison, the monitor treats the port's status as "up", and re-check at configured intervals for the next 60 minutes.
+After this period, the port monitor's status is reset to OK.
+This behavior exists to prevent false positives where an administrator has removed network cables during maintenance, but has not set the network device's ifAdminStatus to "down" or ' testing".